-Back in October 2016, I had a hospital stay, with surgery for an infection in my right thumb.
+Back in October 2016, I had a hospital stay, with surgery for an infection in my left thumb.
 In some ways, it’s not that big of a deal, in other ways it was a very big deal – they used terms like “life-threatening” after the surgery was successful.
 There’ve been some long-term effects, some physical, some intellectual, but by and large I’m fine now.

 This is the story, the best that I can recall, but note that it’s been quite a while now and there were circumstances that make me a slightly unreliable narrator.
 With that said… this is still the best that I can recall.

 It started with a sick cat.
 Something was wrong with her; she would spasm and go into fight or flight mode for about five to ten seconds, biting as hard as she could to address whatever it was.
 It was scary to watch, but we loved the cat so we were trying to take care of her.

 She actually bit me hard enough to draw blood three times; twice on my left hand, once on my right hand.
 It was inconvenient and painful, but I thought I was okay.
 I’d clean out the injury, put Neosporin on it, and move on.
 There were no real effects from this apart from the local injuries themselves – but they did convince me to not allow my wife or my kids to try to take care of the cat, because I didn’t want them injured.

 However, she bit my hand again one Sunday.
 I was trying to bathe her, and in the process she spasmed again – and latched hard, hard enough for me to lift her whole body up with her using her teeth to stay attached to my hand.
 She bit through the flesh of my left thumb, including one puncture on the pad of my thumb, and went through the meat of the second joint.